lewisdaly/lewblog/22_12_09_testing_a_write_only_db.md

 One of the primary reasons for choosing TigerBeetle was for the ability to run it locally.

-Other ledgers I evaluated either required our tests to call a live API...
+Other ledgers I evaluated either required our tests to call a live API (great for simple tests but doesn't scale to large teams or automated tests), or spin up a flock of docker containers in order to run a local ledger.
+There's another post I'm yet to write about my choices for TigerBeetle, and where it fits in the spectrum of ledger databases, so I won't go into all of the choices here.

-But once I started writing integration tests of code which created Accounts or Transfers in TigerBeetle, I ran into a problem: There's no `TRUNCATE` or ...
+During my evaluation phase of TigerBeetle, when I tried to write integration tests for services which created Accounts or Transfers in TigerBeetle, I ran into a problem: TigerBeetle has no `TRUNCATE` or `DELETE`!

-While an append only ledger is desirable for the critical business function that TigerBeetle will handle, we need a way to either delete transfers or reset the database in order to test our code that depends on TigerBeetle.
+I can see the appeal of an append only ledger for the critical business functions that TigerBeetle will handle, but in order to adequately test our code that depends on TigerBeetle, we need a way to either isolate our tests from one another or reset the database in between tests.

 ## The Approach